inaki321/k8sOnDemand/app/README.md

 ### Both deploy.sh files
 - Deletes previous deployment and nodeport service
 - Creates deployment, pod with 1 replica, with env variables, storage and app running in 5000

+### nodeport.yaml
+- Creates a nodeport service for both, deploy EXTERNAL and INTERNAL
+- EXTERNAL uses 80(http) and 443(https)
+- INTERNAL uses 31230 and 5000

 ### `bash locallydeploy.sh` --> One example to expose, nodeport (can use clusterip the same way, just change type)
 - **Nodeport** service (create)
     - Locally access to cluster app *selector: main-server*